Sustainability Risk Policy – Disclosure Statement

 MV Credit’s sustainability risks integration measures comply with relevant provisions of the EU Sustainable Finance Framework, e.g.:

-• AIFM Delegated Acts – provisions to integrate sustainable risks in investment due diligence and risk management policies & processes and governance structures; and
+- AIFM2 Delegated Acts – provisions to integrate sustainability risks in investment due diligence and risk management policies & processes and governance structures; and

-In addition, MV Credit complies with United Kingdom, France and Luxembourg national frameworks and laws, as they have stressed the importance of incorporating sustainability risks in investment, risk processes, internal organisation and reporting of asset managers.
+In addition, MV Credit complies with United Kingdom, France and Luxembourg national frameworks and laws, as these jurisdictions have stressed the importance of incorporating sustainability risks in investment, risk processes, internal organisation and reporting of asset managers.

 Evolving Policy